Le dernier sorcier

 This holiday disc includes premiere recordings of vibrant new arrangements of seasonal favorites and new works that were written for the disc by some of America's finest composers, including "Whispered and Revealed" by Nico Muhly, "Love Came Down" by Jennifer Higdon and "Merry Christmas Wishing Well" by Gene Gilroy, arranged by Michael Gilbertson.

-Artists include: Jamie Barton, Joyce DiDonato, Isabel Leonard, Matthew Polenzani, Yo-Yo Ma, Anthony McGill, Sharon Stone, and many more
+Featuring: Jamie Barton, Joyce DiDonato, Isabel Leonard, Matthew Polenzani, Yo-Yo Ma, Anthony McGill, Sharon Stone, and many more

 Released: November 18, 2014